bionetslab/grn-confounders/README.md

 The scripts in this repository implement the test protocol described in TODO, using the confinspect package that was developed for this purpose.
 The directory 'results_paper' contains all results and jupyter-notebooks used in the paper.
 Detailed information on the confinspect package can be found at TODO.

-### confinspect
-confinspect is a Python package for investigating confounding by phenotypic variables in gene regulatory network (GRN) inference and gene co-expression network (GCN) inference.
-The core class of the package is the TestRunner, which allows users to organize tests involving different algorithms, data sets, and variables.
-The package further includes a collection of predefined wrappers for popular gene network inference algorithms (ARACNe-AP, CEMiTool, GENIE3, GRNBoost2, WGCNA), as well as tools for data preprocessing and selection.

 ### Prerequisites
 Install [Python](https://www.python.org/downloads/) version 3.8, [R](https://www.r-project.org/) version 4.2, and [Java](https://www.oracle.com/java/technologies/downloads/) openjdk version "1.8.0_345".
 Install [Apache ANT](https://ant.apache.org/).
 Upgrade pip.
 ##### Install python packages